kalyntn97/PlanPal/README.md

 ### Technologies Used
 ## [Trello planning materials](https://trello.com/b/ypMyZC8Z/planpal)
-* HTML, CSS, , EJS templates, Express, Nodejs, Mongoose, MongoDB, GoogleOAuth authentication
+* HTML, CSS, , EJS templates, Express, Nodejs, Mongoose, MongoDB, GoogleOAuth authentication, fly.io, Git & GitHub

 ### Contribution
 Contributions are welcome!
 If you'd like to improve the app, add more fun features, or fix any issues, please fork the repository and submit a pull request.